jadef/gold-miner/README.md

 # Gold Miner
-====

-A fun and useful pet project to keep track of personal notes on various web technologies.
+A fun (and useful) pet project to keep track of personal notes on various web technologies.

 # Table of Contents